open-feature/spec/specification/glossary.md

 ### Flag

 Flags represent a single pivot point of logic.
 Flags have a type, like `string`, `boolean`, `json`, etc. Examples: `redesign_enabled` or `header-order`

+### Flag Set

+A flag set is a collection of related [flags](#flag).
+This grouping helps organize feature flags based on their intended use, facilitating easier management and deployment.

 ### Flag Key